The Seven Sisters and Beachy Head

 Take care near the cliff edges on this walk, as they are crumbly and liable to collapse: the official advice is to keep 5 metres from any cliff edge (advice regularly ignored by summer tourist: but don’t copy them!).

-On Sundays year round, weekends and bank holidays from April to September, the 13X bus also operates hourly, taking in Birling Gap and Beachy Head as well as the above points, with a last bus at around 7pm in summer.
-There is a limited weekday service on this route from late June to September.
+Meanwhile, on Sundays from October to March and weekends and bank holidays from April to late September, the 13X bus runs hourly on the same route, only with an extra detour via Birling Gap and Beachy Head.
+The last bus from either place is approximately 7pm in summer, 6pm in winter.
+There also a limited weekday service on this route from late June to September.

 It is also interesting to do this walk backwards: you get a steep climb out of Eastbourne to start, can have lunch at Beachy Head or Birling Gap, and then tea at the Saltmarsh tea rooms at the end of the Seven Sisters.
 Extra walk 60 Eastbourne to East Dean on this website has directions for the first half of this walk.